-How to Draw a Flowchart
+How to Draw a Flowchart: Step-by-Step Guide

-Although there are many symbols that can be used in flowcharts to represent different kinds of steps, accurate flowcharts can be created using very few (e.g. Process, Decision, Start, delay, cloud).
+Although there are many symbols that can be used in Flowcharts to represent different kinds of steps, accurate Flowcharts can be created using very few (e.g. Process, Decision, Start, delay, cloud).

-The basic element of a flowchart is a simple action, which can be anything from striking an anvil to making a cash payment, and is represented as a box containing a description of the action.
+The basic element of a Flowchart is a simple action, which can be anything from striking an anvil to making a cash payment, and is represented as a box containing a description of the action.
 The mapping of 'what follows what' is shown with arrows between sequential action boxes, as in the illustration.
-This also shows the boxes for flowchart start and end points of which there are normally one each.
+This also shows the boxes for Flowchart start and end points of which there are normally one each.

 Fig. 1.
 Basic Flowchart Elements